Bricktech2000/Notes/notes/lambda calculus.md

 ## Church Encoding

-the Church encoding encodes recursive [[type#algebraic data type]]s by building up a generalized fold over the data; see [[reduce function]]. providing a fold [[function]] and a base case to a term &beta;-reduces to the result of a fold over it. however, accessing the data of a recursive variant is tricky and generally not of constant time [[computational complexity]]
+the Church encoding encodes recursive [[type#algebraic data type]]s by building up a generalized fold over the data; see [[reduce function]]. providing a fold [[function]] and a base case to a term β-reduces to the result of a fold over it. however, accessing the data of a recursive variant is tricky and generally not of constant time [[computational complexity]]

 ### Church Numerals